rlrangel/DEMLab/README.md

 To load and show results from a previously run simulation, execute this script and select an appropriate storage file with the _.mat_ extension.
 Multiple storage files can be selected to load and show results sequentially, as long as they are located in the same folder.
 Furthermore, if a storage file named after the simulation name is located in the same folder of the parameters file, the simulation is restarted from the stored results.
+In addition, it identifies if there exists a storage file with the same name of the simulation name.
+If so, the simulation is restarted from the stored results.

 ### Testing